ClosureTree/with_advisory_lock/README.md

 will be yielded to.
 If the lock is currently being held, the block will not be called.

-Note that if a non-nil value is provided for `timeout_seconds`, the block will not be invoked if the lock cannot be acquired within that timeframe.
+Note that if a non-nil value is provided for `timeout_seconds`, the block will not be invoked if the lock cannot be acquired within that time-frame.

 ### Return values

+The return value of `with_advisory_lock_result` is a `WithAdvisoryLock::Result` instance, which has a `lock_was_acquired?` method and a `result` accessor method, which is the returned value of the given block.
+If your block may validly return false, you should use this method.

 The return value of ```with_advisory_lock``` will be the result of the yielded block, if the lock was able to be acquired and the block yielded, or ```false```, if you provided